Predicting Good Quantum Circuit Compilation Options: Discussion

-In general, a major drawback of machine learning techniques is their \mbox{black-box} character and lack of explainability why a certain prediction has been made.
-Bringing light to these opaque techniques and learning more about their working mechanisms is a whole research area on its own~\cite{burkart2021survey}.
-Depending on the machine learning classifier itself, also the chosen methods to gain insights vary.
+Bringing light to opaque \mbox{black-box} machine learning techniques and learning more about their working mechanisms is a whole research area on its own (with overviews given in, e.g.,~\cite{burkart2021survey, e23010018}).
+Depending on the machine learning classifier itself, the methods chosen to gain insight also vary.

 In the following, insights into the best performing classifier in the above evaluation, the Random Forest classifier, are given and discussed to extract explicit knowledge.
-This can be used to guide further works towards exploring the potential of machine learning in predicting good combinations of compilation options and, additionally, to quickly verify the reasonableness of the trained classifier.
+While it is particularly straightforward to get insights into this type of classifier, there are similar methods to extract information for other classifiers with overviews given in the provided references.
+This can be used to guide further work towards exploring the potential of machine learning in predicting good combinations of compilation options and, additionally, to quickly verify the reasonableness of the trained classifier.

-The Random Forest classifier is composed of an ensemble of Decision Trees ($500$ in the evaluated scenario) performing a majority vote for the prediction classification label and provides a rather simple method to gain insights called \emph{feature importance}.
+The Random Forest classifier is composed of an ensemble of Decision Trees ($100$ in the evaluated scenario) that perform a majority vote for the prediction classification label and provides a rather simple method to gain insights called \emph{feature importance}.
 The feature importance describes the normalized influence of each feature of the trained model and is defined as the reduction of the misclassification probability (also called \emph{gini impurity}) averaged over all comprised Decision Trees.